kdoore/1335GitBook/drawing-application-logic.md

-###Drawing Application Logic
+###Drawing Application Logic -

+###Initial Logic

 For Project 2, you will create a simple drawing application where 3 buttons allow you to choose which pattern to draw.
 One additional button will clear the drawing canvas.

-The image below shows a first iteration for this project
+**The code on this page, and the image below shows a first iteration for this project**

 ![](/assets/Screenshot 2017-03-06 12.05.10.png)